gwesseling/graphql-json/packages/graphql-codegen/readme.md

 # GraphQL Codegen

+GraphQL Codegen is a powerful tool that helps you create GraphQL schemas using JSON.
+With an input schema based on the GraphQL type API, it should feel familiar to most users.

 ## Installation

-You can install `graphql-codegen` by running one of the commands below.
+You can install `graphql-codegen` by running one of the commands below:

 ```bash
 # npm